Please 'bookmark' or save this page to 'favorites' so you can access this very important information year-round!

 3rd – Moved to a different seat

 4th – RTR (Responsible Thinking Room) – Your child or Mrs. Wright will be calling you.

 Characteristics of a Leader

-Students will demonstrate that they can…
+Students have learned that they can…

 - talk in a way that is positive and helpful